 Seafood is good for you.
 But don’t just take our word for it.

 Both the FDA and The American Heart Association recommend eating at least 2 servings (3.5 oz. cooked or 3/4 cup flaked fish) a week.
 They remind us that “fish is a good source of protein and, unlike fatty meat products, it’s not high in saturated fat.
 Fish is also a good source of omega-3 fatty acids.
 Omega-3 fatty acids benefit the heart of healthy people and those at high risk of — or who have — cardiovascular disease.

 If you have concerns about contaminants in seafood, please read the EPA’s advice regarding seafood consumption

 Without exception, Food Safety is our number one priority.
-We hold current FSSC 22000 certification which guarantees you are buying from a company with the best food manufacturing systems in the world and that our products consistently meet all quality, safety and labeling requirements.
+We hold current FSSC 22000 certification helps ensure that you are buying from a company with the best food manufacturing systems in the world and that our products consistently meet all quality, safety and labeling requirements.
 Please contact us if you have further questions related to food safety.